-Planning and development are underway on a proposed project to build a new interchange at I-40 and Liberty Road in Candler, as well as realigning Liberty Road between Smokey Park Highway (U.S. 19/23/N.C.
-151) and Monte Vista Road to improve traffic in the area and give travelers easier access to I-40.
+Planning and development are underway on a proposed project that would involve building an interchange at I-40 and Liberty Road in Candler.
+The project would also involve realigning Liberty Road between Smokey Park Highway (U.S. 19/23/N.C.
+151) and Monte Vista Road.

 Locally, I-40 serves as a key east-west roadway for residents to get to Asheville.
 Motorists who want to drive on I-40, however, must use the existing interchange at U.S. 19/23 (Exit 44) – approximately 2.5 miles to the east – or the interchange at Wiggins Road (Exit 37) –approximately 5.5 miles to the west.

-In addition to the difficulty this creates for emergency services, the lack of an interchange contributes to the current and projected operational deficiencies of local arterial roads – particularly U.S. 19/23 – as all long-distance travelers must go some distance to reach the interstate.
+In addition to the difficulty this creates for emergency service vehicles, the lack of an interchange contributes to poor traffic flow of local arterial roads – particularly U.S. 19/23 – as all long-distance travelers must go some distance to reach the interstate.

-The proposed interchange at Liberty Road will provide an alternate access point for I-40, improve network connectivity in western Buncombe County and reduce travel times as well as congestion in the area.
+This project would give travelers easier access to I-40, improve network connectivity in western Buncombe County and reduce travel times as well as congestion in the area.

 Proposed work would include converting the existing Liberty Road overpass into an interchange, and Liberty Road would be realigned between Smokey Park Highway and Monte Vista Road with two lanes north of I-40 and four lanes south of I-40.